Ili Rebellion: Political accession of Xinjiang to Chinese communist rule

 The conflict ended with the arrival of the Chinese Communists in the region in 1949.
 On 19 August 1949, Mao Zedong, the leader of the Chinese Communists, invited the leaders of the Three Districts to attend the Inaugural Chinese People’s Political Consultative Conference to be held in Beijing.
 Mao telegrammed, "You did a great contribution to liberation of Xinjiang and China".
-On 22 August, five leaders of the Three Districts, Ehmetjan Qasimi, Abdulkerim Abbas, Ishaq Beg Munonov, Luo Zhi and Dalelkhan Sugirbayev, boarded a Soviet plane in Almaty and were headed for Chita but were said to have perished in a plane accident near Lake Baikal.
-On 3 September three other former ETR leaders, including Saifuddin Azizi, arrived in Beijing by train and agreed to join the People’s Republic of China, which was founded on 1 October.
+On 22 August, five leaders of the Three Districts, Ehmetjan Qasimi, Abdukerim Abbasov, Ishaq Beg Munonov, Luo Zhi and Dalelkhan Sugirbayev, boarded a Soviet plane in Almaty and were headed for Chita but were said to have perished in a plane accident near Lake Baikal, a crash was widely suspected to be an assassination ordered by Joseph Stalin.
+On hearing of the plane crash an ETR commander in Gulja, Rokhmannov, ordered a revenge massacre of Han Chinese in which more than 7,000 were killed.
+When the Communists arrived, they took reprisals, killing him and many of his soldiers.

+On 3 September three other former ETR leaders, including Seypidin Azizi, arrived in Beijing by train and agreed to join the People’s Republic of China, which was founded on 1 October.
 The deaths of the other former ETR leaders were not announced until December, after the Chinese Communists' People's Liberation Army (PLA) had control of northern Xinjiang and had reorganized the military forces of the Three Districts into the PLA.
 Several former ETR commanders joined the PLA.

 On 25 September, the Nationalist leaders in Dihua, Tao Zhiyue and Burhan Shahidi, announced the formal surrender of the Nationalist forces in Xinjiang to the Chinese Communists.
 On 12 October, the Communist People's Liberation Army entered Xinjiang.
 Many other Kuomintang generals in Xinjiang like the Salar Muslim General Han Youwen joined in the defection to the PLA.
 They continued to serve in the PLA as officers in Xinjiang.
 Other Nationalist leaders who refused to submit fled to Taiwan or Turkey.
 Ma Chengxiang fled via India to Taiwan.
 Muhammad Amin Bughra and Isa Yusuf Alptekin fled to Turkey.
 Masud Sabri was arrested by the Chinese Communists and died in prison in 1952.

 The only organized resistance the PLA encountered was from Osman Batur's Kazakh militia and from Yulbars Khan's White Russian and Hui troops, who served the Republic of China.
 Batur pledged his allegiance to the Kuomintang and was killed in 1951.
 Yulbars Khan battled PLA forces at the Battle of Yiwu and fled through Tibet by evading the harassing forces of the Dalai Lama and escaped via India to Taiwan to join the Republic of China, which appointed him the governor of Xinjiang Province in exile.
 The Xinjiang Uyghur Autonomous Region of the PRC was established on 1 October 1955, replacing the Xinjiang Province (1884–1955).